robsimmons/dusa/README.md

 MIT-licensed, but the Dusa implementation in JavaScript is, at present, GPL 3.0 licensed.

-Dusa was initially developed by Rob Simmons at [Recurse Center](https://www.recurse.com/) in Fall 2023.
+Dusa was initially developed by Rob Simmons and Chris Martens wile Rob attended [Recurse Center](https://www.recurse.com/) in Fall 2023.
 Recurse center is a great place to think about ambitious projects like this in a supportive environment full of interesting people!